grelltrier/path_gen/README.md

 # Path_gen

 This crate provides functionality to calculate a path between waypoints.
-Currently it only connects them with a straight line and calculates additional points in-between
+Currently it only connects them with a straight line and calculates additional points in-between.